zalmoxisus/redux-devtools-extension/README.md

 ```

 ### 1.4 Using in production
 It's useful to include the extension in production as well.
-Usually you [can use it as for development](https://medium.com/@zalmoxis/using-redux-devtools-in-production-4c5b56c5600f).
+Usually you [can use it for development](https://medium.com/@zalmoxis/using-redux-devtools-in-production-4c5b56c5600f).

 If you want to restrict it there, use `redux-devtools-extension/logOnlyInProduction`:
 ```js